Who are we?

 Irish Film London Patrons

-Leonard "Lenny" Abrahamson is an Irish film and television director.
-Abrahamson is known for his films Adam & Paul (2004), Garage (2007), What Richard Did (2012), Frank (2014) and the multi Oscar-winning Room (2015), and The Little Stranger (2018).
+Leonard "Lenny" Abrahamson is an Irish film and television director, known for his films Adam & Paul (2004), Garage (2007), What Richard Did (2012), Frank (2014), the multi Oscar-winning Room (2015), and The Little Stranger (2018).

 Ros Hubbard is a world renowned Casting Director.
 At 17 years of age she went to Los Angeles, but kept returning back to Dublin where she settled in a model agency and learned to never give up until she had the right person for the job.
-Together with her husband John Hubbard they created Hubbard Casting and between them have brought several well-known actors to fame, having discovered Jonathan Rhys Meyers, Colin Farrell, Orlando Bloom, Sienna Miller and Kate Winslet.
+Together with her husband John Hubbard they created Hubbard Casting and between them have brought several well-known actors to fame, including Jonathan Rhys Meyers, Colin Farrell, Orlando Bloom, Sienna Miller and Kate Winslet.
 This amazingly talented family has found cast members for international hit films such as The Lord of the Rings, The Hobbit, The Bourne Ultimatum, The Bourne Supremacy, Green Zone, United 93, Evita and the Da Vinci Code.

 The Hubbard's have also filled many celebrated Irish film and TV sets for features and TV dramas such as The Commitments, Into the West, Father Ted, Best, Bloody Sunday and Angela’s Ashes.
 Ros and John look forward to the release of Journey’s End, The More You Ignore Me and the BBC production of Little Women.